icantsayrural/ray-tracer/README.md

     $ make

 ## Generate images
-To generate the images, `mv Assets` and then `../Project [number of images]`.
+To generate the images, `cd Assets` and then `../Project [number of images]`.
 The images generated will be `project_{i}.png` for some i to represent its order in the animation.
 Furthermore, these images will be keyframes for my particle system animation.
 If you just want one image, simply run `../Project 1`.
 By specifying 1 image, the particle system will also not be displayed in the image.
 Otherwise, if you request more than 1 keyframe, project.gif for the animation will be also generated in the `Assets` folder.

 ## Objectives
 - Mirror reflections on at least one object